 Strong Brand Portfolio.
 We have an international portfolio of well-recognized consumer product brands.
 Our Rayovac and VARTA brand names have been used to market batteries for over 80 years.
 We use the Rayovac brand name primarily in North America, Latin America and the United Kingdom and we use the VARTA brand name primarily for our batteries sold in Europe and in selected countries in Latin America.
 The Remington brand name dates back to 1816, making it one of the oldest consumer brands, and is primarily used in North America, the United Kingdom, Australia and select European countries for our electric personal care products.
 Each of our major brands generate strong brand awareness.
 For example, in a 2003 third-party study commissioned by Rayovac, the Rayovac brand generated 91% aided brand awareness in U.S. markets in which our products are available.
-In a similar study, the VARTA brand generated more than 80% aided brand awareness among German consumers.
-In a 2001 study commissioned by Remington, the Remington brand generated 94% aided brand awareness among U.S. purchasers of men's electric shavers.
-We attribute the longevity and strong consumer awareness of our brand names to the high-quality and consistent value of our products and to the success of our marketing and merchandising initiatives.
+In a similar study, the VARTA brand generated more than 80% aided brand awareness.
+In a 2001 study commissioned by Remington, the Remington brand generated 94% aided brand awareness of our brand names to the high-quality and consistent value of our products and to the success of our marketing and merchandising initiatives.
 The strength of our brands enables us to extend our product lines and provides our retail customers with strong sell-through to consumers.